ritza-co/bryntum-gantt-microsoft-365-agents-toolkit-tab-app/README.md

 extensions:
   createdDate: "2021-11-30"
 ---

-# Getting Started with Hello World Tab with Backend Sample (Azure)
+# Bryntum Gantt Tab app with Express backend

 Microsoft Teams supports the ability to run web-based UI inside "custom tabs" that users can install either for just themselves (personal tabs) or within a team or group chat context.